 - Gallons of fluid injected into each well for fracking: 4.2 to 5 million, a combined total of more than 1 billion gallons

-- Gallons of wastewater per well expected to return to the surface after fracking: up to 4 million, a combined total of up to 1 billion gallons
+- Gallons of wastewater per well expected to return to the surface after fracking: at least hundreds of thousands

 - Carcinogens found in Marcellus shale drilling wastewater: benzene and radium